Get Inspired: How to get into athletics

 Heptathlon and decathlon

-Both competitions stretch the athlete to the limits of their endurance and skills.
-You'll need incredible stamina, along with strong running and fine throwing and jumping techniques to score as many points as possible over a multi-day competition.
+Decathlon (men) consists of 10 events and heptathlon (women) seven.
+Both really test your endurance and skills.
+You'll need stamina, strength and technique to score as many points as possible over a multi-day competition.

 Fortunately you won't have to try this ;-) ....